- Stream performance is mainly based on your network's performance

 - For best results: PoE > Ethernet > 5GHz > 2.4GHz > Airtame AP

-🎯 Airtame can be set up on most network configurations as long as it meets the requirements.
+- Airtame can be implemented in most networks as long as it meets the requirements.

-- "Client Isolation" or "NAT Mode", typically enabled on Guest WiFis, must be disabled since it prevents computer and Airtame from being able to communicate with each other on the network.
+- "Client Isolation" or "NAT Mode", typically enabled on a Guest WiFi, must be disabled since it prevents computer and Airtame from being able to communicate with each other on the network.
 (For alternatives, see our section below on Multi-Network setups for internal & guest access)

-- For Airtame to show up in the app, "Multicast" must be allowed.
+- "Multicast" must be allowed for Airtame to show up in the Airtame app,

 - An NTP server must be accessible for time synchronization.
 Either an internal NTP (specified by the DHCP option 42) or permission to access external NTP servers.